Attackers strike Taliban in eastern Afghanistan, 5 killed | Law-Order

 Attackers strike Taliban in eastern Afghanistan, 5 killed

-No one claimed immediate responsibility for Wednesdays attacks, although the Islamic State group, which is headquartered in eastern Afghanistan, took responsibility for similar attacks in Jalalabad last week that killed eight.The Taliban and IS are enemies, and the attacks have raised the specter of wider conflict between the countrys new Taliban rulers and their long-time rivals.The Taliban are under pressure to contain IS militants, in part to make good on a promise to the international community that they will prevent the staging of terror attacks from Afghan soil.
+No one claimed immediate responsibility for Wednesdays attacks, although the Islamic State group, which is headquartered in eastern Afghanistan, has said it was behind similar attacks in Jalalabad last week that killed eight.The Taliban and IS are enemies, and the attacks have raised the specter of wider conflict between the countrys new Taliban rulers and their long-time rivals.The Taliban are under pressure to contain IS militants, in part to make good on a promise to the international community that they will prevent the staging of terror attacks from Afghan soil.

 - Country: